bluewhalebook/bluewhalebook/_posts/2015-03-18-free-preview.md

 Relic](http://newrelic.com/docker-book) who have kindly sponsored this preview release.

-The authors, Sean and Karl, have been running Docker *in production for a year* and a half and can *now pass on some of that valuable experience to you*.
+The authors have been running Docker *in production for a year* and a half and can *now pass on some of that valuable experience to you*.

 In these chaptes you'll learn a little about Docker's history, what a container is and is not, how Docker is different from other solutions, and why it might be a good fit for